krritik01/Solidity_Project-Series/2. Decentralized Voting System/README (4).md

 ## Feedback

-If you have any feedback, please reach out to us at krritik0987@gmail.com
+If you have any feedback, please reach out to me at krritik0987@gmail.com
 <p align="center">
 <img src="https://img.shields.io/badge/Author-@Ritik-critical" />
 </p>